-Material and Method: This retrospective study included 42 eyes of 21 patients who underwent upper eyelid blepharoplasty for dermatochalasis between January 2018 and June 2018 in our clinic.
-The Schirmers and tear break-up time (TBUT) values and IOP were measured preoperatively and at postoperative first day, 1 month and 3 months in all patients.
-The ocular surface staining pattern was evaluated according to the Oxford scale.
-The effects of upper eyelid blepharoplasty on tear film quality and intraocular pressure were evaluated.
+METHODS: This retrospective study included 42 eyes of 21 patients who underwent upper eyelid blepharoplasty for dermatochalasis between January 2018 and June 2018 in our clinic.
+Schirmers and tear break-up time (TBUT) values and IOP were measured preoperatively and postoperatively at first day, 1 month, and 3 months in all patients.
+The ocular surface staining pattern was evaluated according to Oxford scale.
+Effects of upper eyelid blepharoplasty on tear film quality and IOP were evaluated.

-Results: All patients were female and the mean age of the patients was 53.28 +/- 7.98.
-The postoperative Schirmers test scores at postoperative 3 months were statistically significantly lower than all previous preoperative measures (p<0.01).
-Likewise, the postoperative 1-week measurements were statistically significantly higher than the postoperative 1-month and 3-month measurements (p<0.01).
-As for the results of TBUT, the postoperative 1-week measurement was statistically significantly higher than the postoperative 1-month measurement and the preoperative value than the postoperative 1-month measurement (p <0.05).
-There was no statistically significant difference between the measurements in terms of the IOP values (p> 0.05).
-When the 42 eyes of 21 patients were evaluated according to the Oxford scale, it was observed that there were "mild" symptoms in 28 (66%), "moderate" symptoms in 10 (23%) and "marked" symptoms in 4 (9%).
-No patients with severe symptoms were detected.
+RESULTS: All patients were female and their mean age was 53.28±7.98.
+The postoperative Schirmers test scores at postoperative 3 months were significantly (p<0.01) lower than all previous preoperative measures.
+Similarly, the postoperative 1-week measurements were significantly (p<0.01) higher than the postoperative 1-month and 3-month measurements.
+In terms of TBUT, the postoperative 1-week measurement was significantly (p<0.05) higher than the postoperative 1-month measurement and the preoperative value than the postoperative 1-month measurement.
+There was no significant (p>0.05) difference between the measurements in terms of IOP values.
+Of the 42 eyes evaluated according to Oxford scale, 28 (66%) had mild symptoms, 10 (23%) had moderate symptoms, and 4 (9%) had marked symptoms.
+No patient with severe symptoms was detected.

-Conclusion: Upper eyelid blepharoplasty may have a negative effect on tear film quality in the early postoperative period, however it does not affect IOP at any period.
-Understanding the effects of the surgery performed especially on the ocular surface through larger case series may necessitate ophthalmologic examination for preoperative evaluation and postoperative follow-up of dermatochalasis cases.
+DISCUSSION AND CONCLUSION: Upper eyelid blepharoplasty may have a negative effect on tear film quality in early postoperative period; however, it does not affect IOP at any period.
+Understanding the effects of surgery performed specifically on ocular surface through larger case series may necessitate ophthalmologic examination for preoperative evaluation and postoperative follow-up of dermatochalasis cases.